The Official Chart: History

-The programme has run weekly with exceptions for major royal events.
+From 6 January 1991, every song in the top 40 was played but despite the fast presentational style adopted by the show's presenter Mark Goodier, there wasn't enough time for every song to be played in full as the programme's length of 2 hours 29 minutes also had to include the links and chart rundowns.
+This was rectified in March 1992 when the programme was extended to three hours, and the programme now ran from 4pm until 7pm.
+Bruno Brookes and Mark Goodier continued to host the programme until April 1995, at which point Brookes was replaced by Goodier as permanent host until his own departure in 2002.

+After this point, the show had a variety of different names and presenters in guest and permanent roles.

 In recent years the show has reflected changes in the music industry.
 In 2005 downloads began to be included as part of the top 40, and from July 2014 the show has also included audio streaming alongside physical sales.

 Between February 2012 and August 2014 the show also streamed visually with music videos of the top 10 singles aired simultaneously on the Radio 1 website.

 On 24 March 2015, it was announced that in July 2015 the show would be moving from a standalone show in its traditional Sunday night slot to a new position on Friday afternoons as part of Greg James' afternoon show.
 The move was due to an international agreement by the music industry to release all new albums and singles on Fridays.
 The new chart played the top 25 in full rather than the top 40 that had previously been broadcast.
 The change in presenter meant that Clara Amfo became the shortest-serving permanent host of the show.
 The Sunday night slot was replaced with a new show hosted by Cel Spellman and Katie Thistleton.

 Since 17 February 2017, only the new entries and highest climbers from the top 40 are played with the top 10 played in full after 5 o'clock.

+The programme has run weekly with exceptions if when major royal events take place.